jelzo/QlikFormat/README.md

 ```

 ## Supported characters
 The formatting function converts single characters to the formatted equivalent.
 For some styling functions (linethrough, underline and slashthrough), it uses a preceeding character.
-The function is limited to the [Windows-1252 character set](https://nl.wikipedia.org/wiki/Windows-1252) (except the 32 control characters).
+The scope of the function is currently limited to the [Windows-1252 character set](https://nl.wikipedia.org/wiki/Windows-1252) (except the 32 control characters).